JohnMichaelTO/docs.oidc-spa.dev/resources/microsoft-entra-id.md

 rm -rf oidc-spa
 cd oidc-spa-tanstack-router
 cp .env.local.sample .env.local

-# Here, uncomment the Microsoft Entra ID section and comment the Keycloak section
+# Uncomment the Microsoft Entra ID section and comment out the Keycloak section.
-# Warnig: You can't login with your personal account so you probably
+# Note: You cannot log in with a personal Microsoft account, so you may need
-# want to edit the .env.local file with your own configuration.
+# to adjust the .env.local file with your organization's configuration.
-# in the .env.local file.

 yarn
 yarn dev
 ```